ludejia/CapstoneProject/Analysis_Code.md

 stepAIC(full, direction= "both", trace=TRUE)
 ```

+Below are the summary of the model.Adjusted R-squared is 0.7548 for this
-Plot the the prediction, residual of this model
+model.
+I plot the the prediction, residual of this model.

 ```